kapkip/Markov-Chain-Monty-Python/README.md

 ### Key Concept: Absorbing States

 State 4 (`Ex-Parrot`) is an **absorbing state** because $P_{4,4} = 1.0$.
 Once the system transitions into this state, it can never leave.
-In epidemiology and survival analysis, this architecture directly mirrors irreversible multi-state disease progression or a terminal event (such as mortality, permanent recovery with full immunity, or tracking a vector moving from $S$ $\rightarrow$ $I$ $\rightarrow$ $R$).
+In epidemiology and survival analysis, this directly mirrors irreversible multi-state disease progression or a terminal event (such as mortality, permanent recovery with full immunity, or tracking a vector moving from $S$ -> $I$ -> $R$).
 It represents the definitive endpoint of a biological cohort.

 ---